Colombia Tax Calculator (2026)

 Frequently asked questions

-How much income tax will I pay in Colombia as an expat or remote worker?
+How much income tax will I pay as an expat working in Colombia?

 What are the mandatory deductions from my salary in Colombia?

-As an employee in Colombia, you have three main mandatory social contributions: a 4% health insurance contribution, a 4% pension contribution, and a 1% pension solidarity fund contribution (if you earn more than 4 minimum monthly wages).
-All three are deductible from your gross income before income tax is calculated, so they reduce both your taxable income and your take-home pay.
-These contributions total 9% of salary for most workers earning above the solidarity fund threshold.
+As an employee in Colombia, you'll have three mandatory deductions from your gross salary: 4% for health insurance, 4% for pension contributions, and 1% for the pension solidarity fund (if you earn more than 4 minimum monthly wages).
+These deductions are subtracted before your income tax is calculated, reducing your taxable income.
+Employer-side social contributions are separate and not deducted from your take-home pay.

 Compare Colombia with other countries